+There are, however, limitations to using platform scores as proxies for borrower type.
+For instance, the signing up decision itself may lead to a better score regardless of the borrower's true type and the information content of the data.
+Thus, there is a possibility that the rightward shift of the distribution may be partially driven by the signup decision itself, not because of positive information content which signals good-type.
 As an additional test, I look at borrowers' loan payment status and redefine Goodtype as those who have always paid on time after getting a loan.
 Using this as a proxy for the borrower type, I rerun the same analysis as above.
-Table 9 confirms that indeed it is the good-type borrowers who are more likely to share data.
+Table 10 confirms that indeed it is the good-type borrowers who are more likely to share data.
 In other words, users with a higher propensity to share banking data are also more likely to pay off their loans on time.
-However, the effect is only significant for higher credit score borrowers.

-Overall, these results only partially confirm the existing theoretical predictions which claim that voluntary signup will lead only good types to opt in (He et al., 2020).
-Good types are more likely to sign up, but this is the case for observably safer borrowers.
-Unconditionally, it is in fact riskier borrowers who sign up more, thus, challenging the existing theory.
+However, the effect becomes smaller and insignificant for the lowest-rating borrowers.
+Overall, these results partially confirm the existing theoretical predictions which claim that voluntary signup will eventually lead only good types to opt-in (He et al., 2020).